-How do I configure an AWS EBS volume with infrastructure as code?
+How Do I Configure an AWS EBS Volume With Infrastructure as Code?

-Explanation
+Step-by-Step Explanation

-- Data Source for AMI: The
+- Data Source for AMI: Use the

 data "aws_ami"

-- EBS Volume: The
+- EBS Volume: Use the

 aws_ebs_volume